Back button image Home

 What is dropshipping?

 Dropshipping is an online-only business model where a seller is a middle person between suppliers and shoppers.
 A seller lists products for sale on their website, and when they receive an order, the order goes straight to the third-party supplier, who then packages and fulfills the order.
+T-shirt dropshipping is one of the most popular ways sellers use this system.

 The seller never has to keep inventory on hand or store products.
 They never even see the products they’re selling.
 It’s a very hands-off way of running an e-commerce business.